Massi0/HomotopyFixedPointPCSolver/README.md

 * "main.py" contains 3 test examples.

-* test 1: finding a root a multi-polynomial equation
+* test 1: finds a root of multi-polynomial equation
-* test 2: finding the equilibrium of an LSTM neural network map
+* test 2: finds the equilibrium of an LSTM neural network map
-* test 3: finding the equilibria of LSTM NN during the training
+* test 3: finds the equilibria of LSTM NN during the training
 ### To Run:

 * Step 1: choose test ={1,2,3}.